cacciatc/roboshot/README.md

 __Questions?__

-#### Next Steps (Some of which are already live)
+#### Exercises For The Reader

 * Add Unicorn for better concurrency.
 * Add HTTP basic auth
 * API throttling (a couple rack middle wares out there, but many are no longer actively maintained)
 * Push the screenshot logic into workers. (although unicorn helps us quite a bit).

-* Code for RoboShot is on github at https://github.com/cacciatc/roboshot.
+Code for RoboShot is on github at https://github.com/cacciatc/roboshot.

 Thanks for listening.
 I'm Chris Cacciatore from [Dullahan Software](http://www.dullahansoft.com/).